 To act as an ambassador for diversity, equality, and inclusion, and demonstrate a positive commitment by treating others fairly in line with our Equality, Diversity & Inclusion Policy and reporting any acts of discrimination through appropriate channels

 To create a safe environment and act to protect all young people and vulnerable adults that are either in your care or attending club premises, and report any concerns to the Safeguarding Lead

 To report any misconduct or suspected misconduct to the HR Department

 HERE TO WIN (Measures of Performance):

-• To lead on the monitoring and evaluation for all Chelsea Champion projects at Merstham Park School in accordance with the needs of each funder, including liaison with the Premier League Charitable Fund as a ‘Views’ user.
+To lead on the monitoring and evaluation for all Chelsea Champion projects at Fulham Boys School in accordance with the needs of each funder, including liaison with the Premier League Charitable Fund as a ‘Views’ user.

-• Be responsible for the safeguarding of young people on the Chelsea Champions programme at Merstham Park School, liaising with the Safeguarding Lead for all Chelsea Champions Schools and associated partner Safeguarding Team’s to ensure a clear line of reporting to CFC Safeguarding Hub.
+Be responsible for the safeguarding of young people on the Chelsea Champions programme at Fulham Boys School, liaising with the Safeguarding Lead for all Chelsea Champions Schools and associated partner Safeguarding Team’s to ensure a clear line of reporting to CFC Safeguarding Hub.

 PROUD TO BE CHELSEA (Person Specification):

-• Ability to build a strong rapport with pupils, including those pupils with special educational needs.
+Ability to build a strong rapport with pupils, including those pupils with special educational needs.